 7.4 The roles and responsibilities of members and senior officers are clearly defined within the Y&NYCA Constitution, Policies and Protocols.
-The Constitution also sets out the Y&NYCA's scheme of delegation and a protocol governing
+The Constitution also

-- member/officer relations so that elected members and senior officers have a shared understanding of their respective roles. - 7.5 The Y&NYCA is committed to developing the capability of people with governance responsibilities and ensuring that officers working on Y&NYCA business understand the importance of governance within their role.
+- 7.5 The Y&NYCA is committed to developing the capability of people with governance responsibilities and ensuring that officers working on Y&NYCA business understand the importance of governance within their role.
 An induction and training programme for members and officers is tailored to individual needs and provides an opportunity to learn about new developments as well as their governance responsibilities. - 7.6 The Authority has an open approach to external and peer review and inspection and actively considers constructive feedback.